gabisurita/fullstack-rust/README.md

 ----------------

 Finally, the server application is resposible for serving the static frontend application and serving the API for the given example.
-It's implemented using [Rocket]() and a [Redis]() list for simplicity.
+It's implemented using [Rocket]() and a simple [Redis]() list for simplicity.

 On the server, you may find view-controllers and repositories for the schema resources.